glouwa/d3-hypertree/readme.md

 ```

 ## Embedding
-The d3-hypertree component is build with Webpack and exposes a prebuild CommonJS module (dist/index.js).
-For custom builds please import "dist/js/components/hypertree/hypertree".
+The d3-hypertree component is build with Webpack and exposes a prebuild CommonJS
+module (dist/index.js).
+For custom builds please import
-The Components constructor taks two arguments: Parent element relation,
+"dist/js/components/hypertree/hypertree".
+The Components constructor takes two
+arguments: Parent element relation, and hypertree component configuration
-and hypertree component configuration (HypertreeViewModel), see [API-Reference](#apireference) for details.
+(HypertreeViewModel), see [API-Reference](#apireference) for details.

-To embedd the component in a CommonJS module, add one of the folloing lines to your css file:
+To embedd the component in a CommonJS module, add one of the folloing lines
+to your css file:

 ```css
 @import 'd3-hypertree/dist/index-browser-light';